Tina04021997/IntOGen/README.md

 1. Create an instance and at the Key pair section, create a new key
 2. You will get a pem file, place it on your local desktop
 3. On the terminal, do `chmod 400 Tina_intogen_2023.pem` to change the permission
-4. Go back to your AWS instance and copy the *Public IPv4 DNS* address
+4. Go back to your AWS instance and copy the *Public IPv4 DNS* Address
 5. In your terminal, do `ssh -i Tina_intogen_2023.pem ubuntu@{IPv4 address}` (make sure it is **ubuntu**)

    e.g., `ssh -i Tina_intogen_2023.pem ubuntu@ec2-54-183-11-225.us-west-1.compute.amazonaws.com`